Castello di Pergolato. Tuscany Villa Rental

 It was built on the foundations of a Roman settlement in the 10th century as a feudal castle by the Buondelmonti family, who ruled the surrounding area as the Imperial Visidomani.
 The Buondelmontis, who after the rise to power of the city of Florence became the new owners of this whole territory, had a number of castles all linked among them, to protect the Pesa Valley.
 They fortified all the important high points along the river Pesa and along the Roman road via Cassia.

 So they built the Castello di Pergolato, whose name has a Latin origin: "Pergum Latum", meaning "large promontory".
 The Castle, which was internally converted to become villa between 1450 and 1500, was inhabited by the Buondelmonti family until the death of their last member, Luisina Buondelmonti, in 1845.

 Pergolato castle, now over 1,000 years old, has been restored by its present owners to a very high standard.
-It has been furnished with the rarest, most precious antiques, it has a lift and a beautiful outdoor swimming pool with a view inside its fortified walls (pictured left).
-The pool is in the castle's garden, overlooked by Roman statues in the loggia next to it.
+It has been furnished with the rarest, most precious antiques, it has a lift and a beautiful outdoor swimming pool with a view inside its fortified walls (pictured above next to the enquiry/booking details).
+The pool is in the castle's garden, overlooked by Roman statues in the loggia next to it (pictured further below).